September 12, 2018

 THE FOOD

-The Lido buffet was good but they seemed to run out of certain foods almost every time we were there.
-There is also set for two buffet but all but twice, there was only one line open so there was a wait on food.
-There is a separate sections for salad, meats, and cheese in the middle of the room.
-This area was rarely busy so I ate a lot of salads.
+The Lido buffet was good overall, but it seemed like they frequently ran out of certain items whenever we visited.
+There are two buffet sides, but all except two times, only one line was open, which caused additional wait times.
+There is a separate section in the center of the room for salads, meats, and cheeses.
+This area was rarely crowded, so I ended up eating a lot of salads.

-The self-serve breakfast buffet was good.
-It was usually busy but not only do they have food in the buffet line but also where the salad is normally located making breakfast much quicker than other meals.
-This is also where you will find the ice cream.
+The self-serve breakfast buffet was good as well.
+While it was usually busy, food was set up not only along the main buffet line but also in the area normally used for salads, which made breakfast much faster than other meals.
+This is also where you’ll find the ice cream.

 FINAL THOUGHTS